7eventy7/trackly/README.md

 - 🔄 **Real-time Updates** - Instant updates when new artists are added to the music folder
 - 🚦 **Smart Rate Limiting** - Respects MusicBrainz API rate limits with exponential backoff
 - 🎯 **Year-Specific Tracking** - Only tracks releases from the current year
+- 💾 **Robust File Management** - Safe file operations with validation and error handling
+- 📊 **Detailed Logging** - Comprehensive logging with file and line information
+- 🔒 **Data Validation** - Thorough validation of configuration and data files

 ## 📋 Prerequisites